cognitiaclaeves/source.cognitiaclaeves.github.io/_posts/light/2016-03-03-Blogging-with-Vagrant-Docker-Jekyll-Github.md

 comments: True
 ---

-_This blog is set up so that I can write new blog posts in text files, without internet, and even see what they look like locally, before logging in, pushing changes into github's source repository, and then pushing site changes that publish the content automatically.
-Note there is no formatting in that list.
-I go from markdown files to static HTML files, letting containerized code do the hard work inbetween._
+> This blog is set up to be able to add and view new entries offline ( as text files ), and then push changes into a source repository to trigger live site updates ( as website files ).
+I use a Jekyll Docker container running in Vagrant to take the site from text files to HTML.
+>

-_I set up this process after trying out a blogging process that was demonstrated by Boyd at a devops / docker / cloud meetup, which he later published on [his blog](http://behemphi.github.io/github-pages/docker/2015/12/02/github-pages-with-docker.html)_
+> My process was inspired by a blogging process demonstrated by Boyd Boyd Hemphill at a devops / docker / cloud meetup, which he published on [his blog](http://behemphi.github.io/github-pages/docker/2015/12/02/github-pages-with-docker.html)
+>

-_Blogging with VDJG covers the process that I set up to make this happen.
+> This series covers the process I set up, in detail.
 In the first part, I cover everything short of publishing it live.
-In the second part, I cover publishing it live, and in the third part, I cover what it looks like when I create a new blog entry._
+In the second part, I cover publishing it live, and in the third part, I cover what it looks like when I create a new blog entry.

 I like to show all my work.
-But if you just want to get a blog up in a hurry with this method, I made a short cut!
+But if you just want to get a blog up in a hurry with this method, I made a [short cut]({% post_url /light/2016-03-08-Blogging-with-Vagrant-Docker-Jekyll-Shortcut %})!

 ( This post is currently in progress; there will be clean-up later. )

-{% highlight Bash Session %}
+{% highlight Text %}
 ~/personal
 ➔ mkdir phusion-jekyll; cd phusion-jekyll